-Ed Summers, Chairman
+Ed Summers, Vice-Chairman

 Ed Summers represents individuals from the blind community being visually impaired for many years.
 He is a software engineer and an accessibility specialist.
 He has a B.S. in Computer Science from UNCW and 20 years of professional experience as a software developer and manager.
 He currently serves as Senior Manager, Accessibility and Applied Assistive Technology, SAS Institute, Inc.

 Ed’s personal mission is to enable people with disabilities to realize their fullest potential.
 He fulfills that mission as a leader in the software industry and disability-related not-for-profit organizations.